joharshakil/post-by-date/README.md

-# post-by-date
+# Post By Date

+**Post By Date** is a WordPress plugin that lets you filter posts by **category** and **date**, giving visitors an easy way to drill down into your content archive.

- Powerful custom plugin to filter post by category and date
+> Powerful custom plugin to filter posts by category and date. turn